opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 ```

 \
-Note that at this point `yarn start` will fail, as we still don't have the security plugin installed in the Dashboards.
+Note that at this point `yarn start` will fail, as we still don't have the security-dashboards-plugin installed.
 We are ready to install it now.

-## Building

-Change to the `plugins` directory of the locally cloned Opensearch Dashboards directory.
+Change to the `plugins` directory of the locally cloned Opensearch-Dashboards directory.
 ```
 cd <your-path-to>/OpenSearch-Dashboards
 cd plugins
 ```

-Create a fork of this repo and clone it locally under the `plugins` directory, and build the plugin:
+Create a fork of this repo and clone it locally under the `plugins` directory.
+Navigate into the directory and build the plugin:

 ```
 cd plugins